Quick Summary / TLDR

 ➡ Sole presentation designer

-➡ Guided the creative strategy and art direction
+➡ Guided creative strategy and art direction

-➡ Ensured brand alignment and maintain quality control
+➡ Ensured brand alignment and narrative clarity

-➡ Tools used: Photoshop, Illustrator, PowerPoint, BlueJeans
+➡ Tools used: Word, Photoshop, Illustrator, PowerPoint, Acrobat, BlueJeans

-➡ Guided the creative strategy and art direction
+➡ Guided creative strategy and art direction

-➡ Ensured brand alignment and maintain quality control
+➡ Ensured brand alignment and narrative clarity

-➡ Tools used: Photoshop, Illustrator, PowerPoint, BlueJeans
+➡ Tools used: Word, Photoshop, Illustrator, PowerPoint, Acrobat, BlueJeans

 This deck is also a personal favorite.
 As a Bay Area guy, I had the chance to design for an event featuring one of my all-time sports heroes — NFL legend Joe Montana.
 That year, he took the stage at Dreamforce with my slides behind him, speaking to an audience of thousands.
 Seeing my work frame his words in such a high-profile moment was both surreal and unforgettable.